sendgrid/wordpress/readme.txt

 To have the SendGrid plugin running after you have activated it, go to the plugin's settings page and set the SendGrid credentials, and how your email will be sent - either through SMTP or API.

 You can also set default values for the "Name", "Sending Address" and the "Reply Address", so that you don't need to set these headers every time you want to send an email from your application.

+You can set the template ID to be used in all your emails on the settings page or you can set it for each email in headers.

 Emails are tracked and automatically tagged for statistics within the SendGrid Dashboard.
 You can also add general tags to every email sent, as well as particular tags based on selected emails defined by your requirements.